No burn permits will be issued May 1st – September 30th for properties within Larimer County with an elevation of 6000 ft and over.

 - Household garbage

-- Materials that produce excessive smoke (cattails, plastic, etc.)
+- Materials that produce excessive smoke (cattails, leaves, plastic, tires, etc.)

 - Commercial/Business waste